JakubSzender/GymBookingSystem/README.md

 # GymBookingSystem

-I wrote this app to devolp my c# skills
+I wrote this app to develop my c# skills and i was curious about blazor technology

 ## Description

-It is simple booking app with CRUD function, When you enter site you are authorized to read only.
+It is simple booking app with CRUD function, as registered user you can make a reservation and acces list of all your bookings.

+When you enter site you are authorized to read only.
 When you register and log in you have the same permissions.
-As default registered user is assigned to group "customer".
-When you get "admin" rights you are abble to edit and delete data.
+As default registered user is assigned to group "users".
+When you get "admin" rights you acquire acces to admin table and you are abble to edit and delete data.

 ### Built With